hamzamk/Automate_data_handling/README.md

 # replace_string_in_text_file
-Python3 Implementation for batch string replacement in .txt files Intended use is on Annotation files containing the path pointing to Image files which changes as we move files from the default folder
+Python3 Implementation script for finding text files and replacing strings